Tips for Combining Vegetables & Flowers in Home Garden Beds

 Crops waiting for harvest are beans and corn.
 My short-maturity-period corn loves the heat as long as I water it (which I do.)
 The beans need to withstand the bunny nibbling, but their spade-shaped leaves are a lovely accent against the long ,thin spikes of daylily leaves.

 Since it is a hoot to eat food from our kitchen garden, that will continue.
 I would like to learn how to freeze veggies for the winter.
 I won’t bite off more than I can learn in a season, thus other food preservation skills will need to wait for future years.
-The Oak Park, Michigan anti-vegetable ordinance is SO senseless.
+The Home Owner Association neighborhoods which try to enact anti-vegetable rules are SO clueless.
 Veggies and flowers can live together and look fabulous!

 What is in your garden?